AdobeDocs/analytics-platform.en/help/mobile-app/manage-scorecard.md

     ![Scorecard with line visualization](assets/caption1.png)

-1. Tap the blue AIS (?) icon  at the top right.
-The captions will be generated below the line graph.
+1. Tap the blue icon  at the top right to generate the captions.
+The captions will appear below the line graph.

     ![Intelligent caption in line visualization](assets/caption2.png)

-1. Swipe right to view other intelligent captions.
+1. Swipe right to view all intelligent captions.

     Intelligent captions can point to data spikes, anomalies, trends, declines, correlations, and other phenomena.